-If you or your loved one was injured in an accident caused by a negligent driver, a New York accident caused by failure to obey traffic signals lawyer from Morelli Law Firm may be able to help.
+If you or your loved one was injured in an accident caused by a negligent driver who failed to obey a traffic signal, a New York car accident lawyer from Morelli Law Firm may be able to help.
 Call the office at (212) 751-9800 to speak with a member of our team and get a free case review.

 Drivers have to keep an eye out for many different things while on the road.
 There are other vehicles all around.
 Pedestrians or animals may enter the roadway at any time.
 In adverse weather conditions, drivers might have more trouble noticing traffic signals.
 On top of all that, a driver may be influenced by:

 - Distractions: According to the New York State Police, distracted driving is the leading cause of accidents that result in an injury.
 A driver may be distracted by anything, such as their cell phone, another passenger, or even food and drink.